tyrone1979/nutri2-urban/README.md

 One-way Analysis of Variance (ANOVA) was used to test the significance of dietary differences between urban and rural groups.
 The F-statistic was calculated to compare between-group and within-group variance, with a p-value < 0.001 considered statistically significant.
 Analyses were conducted at both national and provincial levels, and temporal trends were examined across survey years.

 ### 2. Machine Learning Classification
-A binary classification task was designed to predict urban/rural status using the four dietary features.
+A binary classification task was designed to predict urban/rural status using **six input features**: the four dietary energy ratios, survey year, and province.
 The dataset was split into training (80%) and testing (20%) sets with stratification to preserve class distribution.
 Four models were trained and evaluated:

 - **Logistic Regression (LR)**: Linear model with maximum 5,000 iterations for convergence.
 - **Random Forest (RF)**: Ensemble model with 300 trees and maximum depth of 6.
 - **XGBoost (XGB)**: Gradient-boosted tree model with 300 boosting rounds, max depth 4, and learning rate 0.1.
-- **Multi-Layer Perceptron (MLP)**: Neural network (PyTorch) with input layer (4 features), two hidden layers (16, 8 neurons with ReLU activation), and output layer (sigmoid activation for binary classification).
+- **Multi-Layer Perceptron (MLP)**: Neural network (PyTorch) with input layer (6 features), two hidden layers (16, 8 neurons with ReLU activation), and output layer (sigmoid activation for binary classification).
 Trained for 30 epochs with Adam optimizer (lr = 1e-3) and BCE loss.

 ### 3. Model Evaluation Metrics
 - **Accuracy**: Proportion of correctly classified instances.